UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 We don’t need to specify a column name for the y-axis, since we are just counting observations in each `region`.

-In the resulting chart, we can see that Africa and Asia has the most individual countries, whereas Oceania has the fewest.
+In the resulting chart, we can see that Africa and Asia have the most individual countries, whereas Oceania has the fewest.

 ---